Average Salary with a MSN Nursing Degree?

 In order to get into an MSN program, you’ll first need a bachelor’s degree (BSN).
 You may also need several years of nursing experience.
 The exact requirements vary from one school to another.
 Many nurses start out as LPNs, then complete an LPN-to-RN program, a bachelor’s degree program, and later finish out their education with an MSN degree.
 Taking your nursing education one step at a time will allow you to start working as a nurse while continuing your education.
 However, if you do this, it will probably take longer to get through your education since it is difficult to work full-time and go to school at the same time.

-Although most MSN programs take two years to complete, some schools do offer accelerated tracks.
+Although most MSN programs take two years to complete, some schools do offer accelerated tracks like RN-to-MSN programs.
 If your bachelor’s degree is in another field besides nursing, you will need to complete a basic nursing curriculum to become a registered nurse before you can enter into an MSN program.
 This typically adds an extra year to the length of the MSN program.

 As an MSN student, you’ll study advanced nursing practice, management and leadership, research, social and physical sciences, nursing informatics, and clinical practice.
 There are several specializations you can choose from when selecting an MSN program, including nurse practitioner, nursing education, and clinical nurse leader.
 The specialization you choose should match the career path you wish to pursue.